 3. Cleaning the interior walls of Electric Smoker

 Read the below-mentioned steps carefully for easy cleaning of interior walls.
 It is important to remember that the interior walls of every electric smoker get darker with use.
-This darkening is termed as a seasoning that enhances the performance of electric smokers.
+This darkening is termed a seasoning that enhances the performance of electric smokers.

 - Cover the base of the electric smoker with a plastic sheet, newspaper, or cloth to catch the debris.

 - Spray the apple cider vinegar and warm water solution on the inside walls and leave it for fifteen minutes.

 - For scrubbing the debris, you should always use a plastic scraper for easily removable stains and a brush with small bristles for tough stains.

 - Now start scrapping the debris from the walls.
 It will be collected on the base.

 - Clean the inside gently.

 - Don’t forget the corners as they are mostly overlooked when cleaning.

 - Now with the help of a sponge or damp cloth, gently wipe out the interior walls.
 This will clean any grease build-up on the interior side.